Technology

 Deploy in region closest to audience

-• Deploying Node.js, Django, or Flask apps.
+• Node.js, Django, or Flask apps in production.

-• Free PostgreSQL/MySQL server for projects.
+• A free PostgreSQL or MySQL server for side projects.

-• CI/CD pipelines for GitHub projects.
+• CI/CD runners for your GitHub projects.